Koverse/documentation/docs/source/devguide.rst

     "generateTotal":true,
   }

-This will query the web log Data Collection for the event count in the 1-min bin of 1440785460000.
+This will query the web log Data Set for the event count in the 1-min bin of 1440785460000.
 This would have been the events that occured between 18:11:00 and 18:12:00 GMT on Fri, 28 Aug 2015.
 The dimensionValuesPairs property is an array so a single query may contain many dimensionValues which enables you to batch requests which can be useful when pulling the data for a timeseries graph for example.
 There currently is no range query, so instead you would batch together all of the 1mBin values that you need to render your graph.
 The requests are also batched on the server so this ends up being fast even if your query has 100s of dimensionValues.